BrendanBall/icv-fdc/README.md

 It should all work but if you encounter an error or want to run it on a different machine then you will have to make sure the dependencies are installed.

+NOTE: To display the images I'm using a simple debugging show() tool from python pillow.
+This tool makes use of imageMagick on linux.
+It works for me on ubuntu and it works through an ssh -X session to nightmare.
+If this doesn't work for you then use the save option as specified below to save the images to disk in order to view them.

 RUN:
 python main.py <filename>
 other options exist, run the following for help: